 Senior Officer & BeyondAt the rank of lieutenant commander, members will be given a ship of their own to command.
 This ship will help you better interact with the storylines going on in Bravo Fleet at large, have a ship for competitions, and help boost your own dossier.

 Promotions beyond Lieutenant Commander are decided on a case-by-case basis.
-The Chief of Staff looks at the whole record of the prospective promotee including, but not limited to: competitions entered and hosted, writing and simming contributions, gaming activity, academy activity, medals awarded and why, projects completed, leadership, and administrative experience.
+The Chief of Staff looks at the whole record of the prospective promotee including, but not limited to: competitions entered and hosted, writing contributions, gaming activity, academy activity, medals awarded and why, projects completed, leadership, and administrative experience.
 The latter two often hold a greater weight with each subsequent rank.
 Attitude and how one interacts with the larger organization also plays a role as it represents one’s growth and maturity in the club.
 Strive to establish your strengths and never be afraid to test your weaknesses.